SuperOfficeDocs/superoffice-docs/docs/database/tables/suggestedappointment.md

 ---
-uid: table-suggestedappointment
+uid: table-SuggestedAppointment
-title: suggestedappointment table
+title: SuggestedAppointment table
 description: Defines a suggested appointment for use in a Sale Guide or Project Guide so.generated: true
 keywords:
   - "database"
   - "SuggestedAppointment"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# suggestedappointment Table (125)
+# SuggestedAppointment Table (125)

 ## Fields